Cresap Range Info

 Handgun Range

 The Cresap Rifle Club provides handgun shooters with sixteen (16) covered outdoor handgun benches with targets at both 10 and 25 yards.
 Spotting scopes, improvised handgun rests and sand bags are available for users who wish to use them.
 Benches are separated by Plexiglas barriers to deflect brass.Handgun shooting is done from the standing position only.
-No rifles are allowed on the pistol line.
+No rifles are allowed on the pistol line and no handguns that shoot shotgun shells or centerfire rifle cartridges.

 Rifle Range